lumbermixalot/RenderJoy/README.md

 If you use the default 3rdParty folder, then this command should suffice:
 `cmake -B build -S . -G "Visual Studio 16 2019"`

-5. Build the game project.
+5. Build the Editor.
-Compile the *Editor* target using the generated solution at *'.\build\RenderJoyDemoProject.sln'*, or equivalent if you chose another game project.
+Compile the *Editor* target using the generated solution at *'.\build\SecretProject.sln'*, or equivalent.

 Go to the Wiki for instructions on how to write shaders for RenderJoy:
 https://github.com/lumbermixalot/RenderJoy/wiki